 The Leader's Training Course (LTC) allows students to enter the Army ROTC Two-Year Advanced Course without any prior military or ROTC experience.
 LTC catches students up on all the knowledge and skills they would have learned in their first two years in the Basic Course, providing the necessary training to ensure success during the last two years of Army ROTC.
 While at LTC, students will be observed and assessed on their officer potential while getting to experience exciting adventure training such as repelling and white-water rafting.
 This is a great opportunity for students who are interested to gain leadership experience, meet new people, and most importantly, learn more about themselves.

-This10-day training course is designed to teach cadets air assault skills and procedures, improve basic leadership skills, and instill the Air Assault spirit.
+This 10-day training course is designed to teach Cadets air assault skills and procedures, improve basic leadership skills, and instill the Air Assault spirit.
 Requirements for selection are the same as for Airborne training.
-During the course, cadets will complete an obstacle course, physical training, rappelling, troop ladder, rigging and sling loading, road marches, and evaluations.
+During the course, Cadets will complete an obstacle course, physical training, rappelling, troop ladder, rigging and sling loading, road marches, and evaluations.
 Successful completion allows cadets to wear the Air Assault Badge.
-Cadets can attend the Air Assault course at Schofield Barracks, Hawaii, or Fort Campbell, Kentucky.
+Cadets can attend the Air Assault course at Fort Campbell, Kentucky.

 Mountain Warfare School is on the slopes of Vermont's Green Mountains.
 "Tough" is a good way of describing the winter phase of the Mountain Warfare School.
 In two weeks, soldiers learn to ski and snowshoe.
 They patrol through waist-deep snow, using altimeter barometers instead of compasses.
 They climb 30-feet walls of solid ice, perform crevasse rescues and learn survival skills.

-Limited CTLT allocations are available annually to cadets who wish to participate in CTLT.
-This program allows selected cadets to be attached to active duty or reserve component units (on annual training) and serve in a leadership position.
-The program is approximately three to four weeks in duration, and is available only to MS III cadets, who attend LDAC in the same year.
-Cadets who attend CTLT are paid at the same rate as for LDAC.
-Upon completion of this assignment, cadets receive a performance evaluation by an officer in the assigned unit.
+Limited CTLT allocations are available annually to Cadets who wish to participate in CTLT.
+This program allows selected Cadets to be attached to active duty or reserve component units (on annual training) and serve in a leadership position.
+The program is approximately three to four weeks in duration, and is available only to MS III cadets, who attend CLC in the same year.
+Cadets who attend CTLT are paid at the same rate as for CLC.
+Upon completion of this assignment, Cadets receive a performance evaluation by an officer in the assigned unit.
 This evaluation is used by the PMS when providing further counseling and leadership training.

 Nurse Summer training program is a three to four week program offered to nursing students who have completed Med-Surg I or an equivalent class.
-Most nursing cadets will attend this training course following LDAC, the summer between their junior and senior years.
-NSTP is similar to CTLT as nursing cadets are attached to an Army Hosptial unit and practice clinical skills under the guidance of a licensed Army Nurse Corps Officer.
+Most nursing Cadets will attend this training course following LDAC, the summer between their junior and senior years.
+NSTP is similar to CTLT as nursing Cadets are attached to an Army Hospital unit and practice clinical skills under the guidance of a licensed Army Nurse Corps Officer.